 Designing out Graffiti

-Designing out Graffiti is about applying CPTED principles with graffiti reduction in mind.
-The Graffiti Team has developed a resource which provides information on Designing out Graffiti through landscaping, lighting & surveillance and protective coatings.
-Click to download the Designing out Graffiti brochure.
+Designing out Graffiti is about applying CPTED principles with graffiti reduction and prevention in mind.
+The WA Police Force Graffiti Team has developed an information resource for community members and asset owners on how to apply these principles to Design out Graffiti.
+Click here to download the Designing out Graffiti booklet.

 The Graffiti Team have also developed a series of information guides on specific aspects of Designing out Graffiti.
 Click the links below to download the guides:

 - Designing out Graffiti - Lighting and Surveillance

 - Designing out Graffiti - Landscaping and Planting

 - Designing out Graffiti - Protective Surfaces and Rapid Removal

 Conducting a CPTED audit may assist in identifying areas where Designing out Graffiti principles can be implemented.
 Click here to download the CPTED Audit Checklist.